samsel/kappa-www/README.md

 ## prerequisites
 ----------------
-* Make sure that the bower is installed globally in your system
+* Bower - Make sure that the bower is installed globally.

 ## usage
 --------